Abdominal separation and how to prevent it.

 Recent research now also suggests that you do not have to close your separation completely for optimal function.
 What this means is that if you have good tension of your linea alba and your body is functioning without pain, leakage or any other symptom suggesting separation then your diastasis has healed – this is called functional diastatis.
 Separation of the abdominal muscle is no longer just about the width, this is not what is important.
 Instead we now focus on the strength and tension of the connective tissue – your linea alba and how this affects your functional movement.
 Find out about how to measure abdominal separation right here.

-Then start healing and preventing your abdominal separation, right now !
+Then start healing and preventing your abdominal separation / diastasis, right now !

-Simply grab my complimentary CORE TRAINING GUIDE suitable for pregnancy and postpartum (with medical clearance to exercise)
+1. Grab my complimentary 20 page CORE TRAINING GUIDE suitable for pregnancy, postpartum and ALL stages of motherhood (with medical clearance to exercise)

 xx